9 Things to Explore on Foot in Aalborg Denmark

 Budolfi Church (Budolfi Kirke) is the majestic cathedral church in Aalborg.
 You cannot come to visit Aalborg without seeing it.
 No doubt it is a spectacular church since the exterior is painted with white ash, and the interior surprises with its gorgeous murals.
 Moreover, the church entrance is a remarkable triangular tower-like door.

-In 1554 Budolfi Church obtained status as a cathedral since Aalborg became an independent diocese in Denmark.
+In 1554, Budolfi Church obtained status as a cathedral since Aalborg became an independent diocese in Denmark.

 When strolling through the old alleys flanked by half-timbered houses and the more modern streets, you will sooner or later arrive at Jens Bang’s House (Jens Bangs Stenhus) at Østerågade.
 It is a 5-storey mansion in Dutch renaissance style, built in 1624 for the wealthy merchant Jens Bang.

-Just next to Jens Bang’s House at Gammeltorv you will notice the Old City Hall, a remarkable yellow baroque building from 1762 that served as the city hall of Aalborg until 1912.
+Just next to Jens Bang’s House at Gammeltorv, you will notice the Old City Hall, a remarkable yellow baroque building from 1762 that served as the city hall of Aalborg until 1912.

-Aalborghus Castle was built by by King Christian III in the years 1539-1555 as a fortification with ramparts and a moat.
+Aalborghus Castle was built by King Christian III in the years 1539-1555 as a fortification with ramparts and a moat.
 It was built as a half-timbered construction, containing both a dungeon and casemates.

-However, it soon became clear that the castle was not so appropriate as a fortress and instead it became the seat of the royal provincial governors of North Jutland.
+However, it soon became clear that the castle was not so appropriate as a fortress and, instead, it became the seat of the royal provincial governors of North Jutland.

 The Utzon Centre is a new addition to the family of great architectural structures in Aalborg.
 It was created by the famous Danish architect Jørn Utzon as his last work before he died in 2008.
 He was, in particular, known for his spectacular and unique construction of the Opera House in Sydney.

-Inside the Utzon Centre you will encounter exhibitions and activities to explore newer architectural trends, including sustainability and recycling ideas, from the entire world – and there is something for both children and adults!
+Inside the Utzon Centre, you will encounter exhibitions and activities to explore newer architectural trends, including sustainability and recycling ideas, from the entire world – and there is something for both children and adults!
 You may want to book a guided tour of the centre.

-Near the Utzon Centre you will find the former electricity generating station Nordkraft, now turned into a popular cultural site in the city.
+Near the Utzon Centre, you will find the former electricity generating station Nordkraft, now turned into a popular cultural site in the city.

-Aalborg is a vibrant city with lots of cafés and restaurant options – both for visitors wanting to grab a quick bite and for fine dining.
+Aalborg is a vibrant city with numerous cafés and restaurant options – both for visitors wanting to grab a quick bite and for fine dining.
 You may want to try the local street food in the old furniture factory at the waterfront, Aalborg Streetfood Køkkenfabrikken, which is at the same time a venue for cultural events with an amusement arcade, shuffleboard and much more.

 Kunsten is an outstanding art museum in Aalborg housing an exclusive exhibition of over 4000 works of art, covering various periods with a focus on post-1900.
 The artists are both Danish and worldwide recognised artists.